Aliases for FTH1 Gene

 GeneCards Summary for FTH1 Gene

 FTH1 (Ferritin, Heavy Polypeptide 1) is a Protein Coding gene.
-Diseases associated with FTH1 include fth1-related iron overload and hemochromatosis, type 5.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Glucose / Energy Metabolism.
+Diseases associated with FTH1 include hemochromatosis, type 5 and fth1-related iron overload.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin receptor recycling.
 GO annotations related to this gene include iron ion binding and ferroxidase activity.
 An important paralog of this gene is FTL.

 UniProtKB/Swiss-Prot for FTH1 Gene

 Stores iron in a soluble, non-toxic, readily available form.
 Important for iron homeostasis.
 Has ferroxidase activity.
 Iron is taken up in the ferrous form and deposited as ferric hydroxides after oxidation.
 Also plays a role in delivery of iron to cells.
 Mediates iron uptake in capsule cells of the developing kidney (By similarity).